north3221/north3221SmartThings/README.md

 Repo created to store smartthings smartapps and device handlers I find.
 Also to play with and create my own

 #Kodi Manager (Smartapp) & Kodi Client (Device Handler)
 I wanted the ability to interact with and trigger events from Kodi.
 Having looked round, there did not seem to be many options that did what I was looking to do.
-The closest was <a href="https://github.com/Toliver182/SmartThings-Kodi">Toliver182's</a>, but doesn't seem to be in active development.
-So I forked it.
+The closest was <a href="https://github.com/Toliver182/SmartThings-Kodi">Toliver182's</a>, but there is a lot more I wanted and doesn't seem to be in active development.
+So I forked it and have re-written and added a lot to it.

 ##Key Features